 - Future approaches: Build on New York City strong foundation to enhance green jobs (New York City Economic Development Corporation 2018)

-22. is celebrated by recognition of least five exemplary native flora and fauna spectacles each year
+22. is celebrated by recognition of at least five exemplary native flora and fauna spectacles each year

 - Baseline: Current spectacles: fall color in forests and wetlands; harbor heron nesting; humpback whales and other cetacean viewing; menhaden aggregations; fall hawk watch; spring migratory birds; spring ephemeral flowers